MrSir/py-portfolio/README.md

 > NOTE: I do plan on expanding the pre-packaged exchange rates with the tool to as far back as 2020 and every so often add the latest ones into 2025

 ### Creating Portfolio
-Once the project is set up and you have your exchange rates you are ready to start creating portfolios.
-In order to do this you will first need an user, which can be created by running:
+Once the project is set up, and you have your exchange rates you are ready to start creating portfolios.
+In order to do this you will first need a user, which can be created by running:
 ```console
 pyp user add <USERNAME>
 ```